General Obstetrics and Gynecology Reproductive Health Fellowship

 Interests: Barriers to early diagnosis of endometrial cancer

 Claire Jensen, MD

 Interests: Health equity, environmental exposure and birth outcomes

 MD: Albany Medical College

 Residency: Dartmouth-Hitchcock Medical Center

 Residency: University of North Carolina at Chapel Hill

 Leadership and Resources

 Faculty who serve as mentors to the program are in the Department of Obstetrics and Gynecology, the Gillings School of Global Public Health and the UNC Clinical and Translational Program with successful careers in women’s and perinatal health, methodologic expertise and successful track records in publications, research presentations and grants.
-The Fellowship Program is directed by Wanda Nicholson, MD MPH MBA and housed with the Division of General Obstetrics and Gynecology, under the leadership of Kavita Arora, MD MPH.
+The Fellowship Program is directed by Andrea K. Knittel, MD, PhD, FACOG and housed with the Division of General Obstetrics and Gynecology, under the leadership of Kavita Arora, MD MBE MS.